Satyamredo/blood-test-analyser/README.md

 I have solved the following bugs in this project:

+Bug 1 : requirements.txt -> requirementsnew.txt
+- I have used the uv dependency management rather than pip beause it is faster and easy to use.
+- uv has automatic virtual environment creation on running the project.
-Bug 1 : updated the requirements.txt into requirementsnew.txt to make the project compatible with the dependecies.
+- updated the requirements.txt into requirementsnew.txt to make the project compatible with the dependecies.

 Bug 2 : solved the pydantic deprecation
 - removed the deprecated functions of the pydantic module.
+- added the new pydantic module to make it compatible

 Bug 3 : updated the import of crewai.agents module into CrewAgent in the agents.py file
 - To do so, I refered the CrewAI docs and used the AI tools.